zerostaticthemes/hugo-hero-theme/README.md

 # Installation

-If you already have Hugo installed, skip this step.
-Otherwise please follow the official [installation guide](https://gohugo.io/getting-started/installing/)
+To use this theme you will need to have Hugo installed.
+If you don't already have Hugo installed please follow the official [installation guide](https://gohugo.io/getting-started/installing/)

 ### Check Hugo Version